 2. Organization

-The feedback from a heuristic evaluation can influence how team prioritizes sprints and projects.
+The feedback from a heuristic evaluation can influence how a team prioritizes sprints and projects.

-Evaluators provide product management with a list of flaws that are organized by their severity.
-Product owners can then use this information to create and organize their product backlogs.
+Evaluators provide product management with a list of flaws, organized by their severity.
+Product owners can use this information to create and sort out their product backlogs.

 By using this system for prioritization, product teams are more likely to stay organized and meet their deadlines.